Torso (1973 film): Plot

 Jane wakes to the aftermath of the massacre and hides while the killer dismembers and removes her friends' bodies.
 She tries to attract attention from townsfolk by signalling with a mirror from the window.
-The killer locks up the villa and departs, trapping Jane.
+The killer locks up the villa and departs, trapping Jane in her room.
 That night, the killer returns and reveals himself to be Franz, who became a psychopathic misogynist after the childhood trauma of witnessing his brother fall to his death while fetching a girl's doll.
-He tells Jane that Flo and Carol blackmailed him after seducing him into a threesome, and that he proceeded to eliminate any witnesses who could testify against him.
-He tries to strangle Jane but is suddenly attacked by Roberto, who deduced that Jane was in trouble after seeing the flashes from the villa window and discovering that Jane had not collected her car from the service station.
+He killed Flo and Carol for blackmailing him after seducing him into a threesome, then killed any possible witnesses, including Dani, who briefly saw him wearing a black-and-red scarf on the day he followed Carol.
+Franz tries to strangle Jane but is suddenly attacked by Roberto, who deduced that Jane was in trouble after seeing the flashes from the villa window and discovering that Jane had not collected her car from the service station.
 Roberto pursues Franz to a barn and then to the cliffside, where the two fight until Franz falls to his death.